go-logr/logr/README.md

 `LogSink` interface.

 The `LogSink` interface is intended for logging library implementers.
-It is a pure interface which can be implemented by to provide the actual logging functionality.
+It is a pure interface which can be implemented by logging frameworks to provide the actual logging functionality.

 This decoupling allows application and library developers to write code in